Effective: 15th December 2023Archived versions

-Our headquarters, at ZOE Ltd, are in the United Kingdom.
+Our headquarters, at Zoe Limited, are in the United Kingdom.
 As a result, you are protected by the United Kingdom’s General Data Protection Regulation ("GDPR"), regardless of your citizenship or where you live in the world.
 You may have additional rights under the GDPR with respect to your Personal Data, as outlined below.

 For this section, we use the terms “Personal Data” and “processing” as they are defined in the GDPR, but “Personal Data” generally means information about a person, and “processing” generally covers actions that can be performed in connection with data such as collection, use, storage, amendment, deletion and disclosure.
 ZOE will be the controller of your Personal Data processed in connection with the Service.

 The “Categories of Personal Data We Collect” section above details the Personal Data that we collect from you.

 The “Our Purposes for Using Personal Data” section above explains the purposes for which we process your Personal Data.